What is Pharmacy Technician?

 A few examples of workplaces in your local area:

-Pharmacy technicians can work in either a community or institutional pharmacy.
+Pharmacy Technicians can work in either a community or institutional pharmacy.
 Community

 pharmacies consist of chain, franchise, independent, and mail-order pharmacies.
 Institutional